-Rare and unique critters, reefs and muck, and exceptional resorts dedicated to avid divers make the Lembeh Strait a one-of-a-kind dive destination.
-Lembeh’s reputation as Indonesia's critter capital is well-deserved, with each dive revealing a wealth of fascinating pint-sized creatures – some of which are so bizarre in appearance, you'll swear they're the work of science fiction!
+The Lembeh Strait is a one-of-a-kind dive destination, complete with an abundance of exceptional resorts dedicated to avid divers and an assortment of rare and unique marine life.
+And, the region's reputation as Indonesia's critter capital is well-deserved, with each dive revealing a wealth of fascinating pint-sized creatures – some of which are so bizarre in appearance, you'll swear they're the work of science fiction!

 If you're hoping to explore Lembeh’s spectacular sites in search of their weird and wonderful species, this article’s for you!
-Keep reading for our top tips on making the most of your time underwater, which dive sites you don't want to miss, and why Lembeh is THE place to score some fantastic macro photography shots.
+Keep reading for our top tips on making the most of your time underwater, which dive sites you don't want to miss, and why Lembeh is the ultimate place for underwater macro photography.

 Why Lembeh is the muck diving capital of Indonesia